 Caroline Dolby-Bingham is a mum of two (kids aged 9 and 12) and a Thailand travel expert for family adventure specialists, Stubborn Mule Travel.
-She’s just back from another trip and has picked her top 9 (a lucky number in Thai culture) activities in Thailand to suit families with children of all ages.
+From her previous trips to Thailand, Caroline has picked her top 9 (a lucky number in Thai culture) activities in Thailand to suit families with children of all ages.
 Over to you Caroline.

 Aaaahh, Thailand!
 With its picture-postcard white, sandy beaches and crystal-clear waters, pristine jungle teeming with wildlife, amazing archaeological sites and welcoming people, there’s good reason that it’s called the Land of Smiles.